 3) BLM's commitment to follow Applicant Committed Measures (Management Actions), including the management of riparian areas based on future recovery plans for cuckoo.
+4) The small segment of population that uses the Beaver Dam Wash NCA.
 5) The potential for long-term benefits to the species, including habitat restoration and